EU's Russia sanctions effort slows over oil dependency

 Associated Press

-BRUSSELS (AP) — The European Union’s efforts to impose a new round of sanctions against Russia over the war in Ukraine appeared to be bogged down on Monday, as a small group of countries opposed a ban on imports of Russian oil.
+BRUSSELS (AP) — The European Union’s efforts to impose a new round of sanctions against Russia over the war in Ukraine appeared to bog down on Monday, as a small group of countries continued to oppose a ban on Russian oil imports.

-Since Russia invaded on Feb.
-24, the bloc has implemented five rounds of sanctions on Moscow.
-President Vladimir Putin, senior officials, more than 350 lawmakers and pro-Kremlin oligarchs were hit with asset freezes and travel bans.
-Banks, the transport sector and alleged propaganda outlets were targeted.
+Since Russia invaded Ukraine on Feb.
+24, the 27-nation bloc has implemented five rounds of sanctions on Moscow.
+Russian President Vladimir Putin, senior Russian officials, more than 350 lawmakers and pro-Kremlin oligarchs have been hit with asset freezes and travel bans.
+Russian banks, the transport sector and alleged propaganda outlets were targeted.

-What could have taken years in the past has been achieved in less than three months — relative light speed for the 27-nation bloc.
-But limiting Russia’s energy income by weaning their dependency off its oil — not to mention gas supplies — is proving a tougher nut to crack.
+What could have taken years in the past was achieved in less than three months — relative light speed for the bloc.
+But limiting Russia’s energy income by weaning the EU’s dependency on Russian oil — not to mention Russian gas supplies — is proving a tougher nut to crack.

 The EU’s executive branch, the European Commission, proposed on May 4 a sixth package of war sanctions that included a ban on oil imports from Russia.
 European Commission President Ursula von der Leyen conceded at the time that securing the agreement of all “will not be easy.”

-Hungary is one of a number of landlocked countries that are highly dependent on Russian oil, along with the Czech Republic and Slovakia.
+Hungary is one landlocked EU country that is highly dependent on Russian oil, along with the Czech Republic and Slovakia.
 Bulgaria also has reservations.
-Hungary gets more than 60% of its oil from Russia, and 85% of its natural gas.
+Hungary gets more than 60% of its oil from Russia and 85% of its natural gas.

-Since taking office in 2010, Orban has deepened Hungary’s dependency on Russian energy and says its geography and energy infrastructure make an oil shutdown impossible.
-His EU partners are at odds over what they believe is driving his reluctance to target oil.
+Since taking office in 2010, Orban has deepened Hungary’s dependency on Russian energy and says his country’s geography and energy infrastructure make a Russian oil shutdown impossible.
+His EU partners are at odds over what they believe is driving his reluctance to target Russian oil.

 But his Irish counterpart, Simon Coveney, acknowledged that “these are difficult, difficult issues for some countries,” and he added: “Let’s not focus on obstacles and negatives today.”